DongJiashu/DiffSinger/README.md

 ### Thesis Topic

 This work explores phoneme-mapped cross-lingual transfer learning for singing voice synthesis (SVS), focusing on adapting an English-trained DiffSinger model to German using minimal target-language data.
 We focus on the **acoustic model** (not the variance model), and investigate how data quality—particularly accent, vocal range, and recording conditions—impacts low-resource SVS performance.
+Thesis can be found [here](https://campus-fryslan.studenttheses.ub.rug.nl/id/eprint/668).

 ### Installation